HomeA-Z Commands40 Simple Yet Effective Linux Shell and Bash Script Examples

 esac

 The conditions are written between the case and esac keywords.
-The *) is used for matching all inputs other than 100 and 200.
+The *) is used to match inputs other than 100 and 200.

 14. Command Line Arguments